dmwm/tutorials/environ/dmwm-build.rst

 The CMS RPM release policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Only the COMP release managers can upload new RPMs to ``comp``.
-These RPMs are essentially generated from the same configuration used for a RPM in ``comp.pre`` that has been fully validated in a testbed environment.
+Only the COMP release managers can upload new RPMs to the ``comp`` repository.
+These RPMs there are generated essentially from the same configuration used for releasing to ``comp.pre``, after they've been fully validated in a testbed environment.

+The RPMs in ``comp.pre`` are released automatically whenever changes are committed to the branches `cmsdist/comp` (for SLC5 RPMs) and `cmsdist/comp_gcc481` (for SLC6/OSX).
+Only
+COMP release managers, however, are allowed to approve changes to these two branches in `cmsdist`.
+DMWM developers would normally request their changes to be merged there through a pull request in github.
 These requests are guaranteed to be taken by the COMP release managers during working hours.

-If you come into a situation where none of the release managers are responding to an urgent request, you could deploy the corresponding (validated) RPM from ``comp.pre``.
+If you come into a situation where none of the release managers are responding to an urgent request, you could deploy the RPMs directly from your private RPM repository.
+That is, the RPMs you got uploaded to `comp.pre.you`.
+Provided you used the build machines when building them, they shall work exactly the same as RPMs from ``comp`` or ``comp.pre``.
+Alternatively, you could ask anybody with push rights to `cmsdist` to push your changes, then use the RPMs that eventually get uploaded ``comp.pre`` by the build-agent.
-Releasing a RPM into ``comp.pre`` can be done automatically through the build-agent.
-We will see later how to request releases to both ``comp`` and to ``comp.pre``.
-In particular, **you don't need to wait for anybody's approval to deploy a production-ready RPM**.

-You have full control of your private repositories (i.e. ``comp.pre.you``).
-You can upload RPMs to it at any time, without waiting for anybody nor for the build-agent.
-Note, however, you must upload all your new RPMs at once because ``comp.pre.you`` will be reset automatically to latest ``comp.pre`` snapshot just before the RPM gets uploaded.
+Since you have full control of your private, ``comp.pre.you`` RPM repository, you can upload RPMs to it at any time, **without holding on anybody nor on a robot like the build-agent**.
+Note, however, you must upload all your new RPMs at once because ``comp.pre.you`` will be reset automatically to the latest ``comp.pre`` snapshot just before the RPM gets uploaded.
 In particular, you can't upload pkg X and then pkg Y. You should instead put X and Y on the same upload command request.
 On some cases, you may find more